Organized in 1999 as Asia Rice Foundation USA

 Applications for Global Rice Leadership Awards Now Being Accepted

-Applicants must be students registered at an accredited US institution of higher education or scholars associated with such an institution and have a supporting letter from a scholar in the developing world with whom they propose to be associated.
-GRRF may be able to help you identify and link with an appropriate scholar in the developing world if you request that in your application.
+Applicants must be students registered at an accredited US institution of higher education or academic staff at such an institution and have a supporting letter from a scholar in the developing world with whom they propose to be associated.
+GRRF may be able to help you identify and link with an appropriate scholar in the developing world if you request that when you inquiry about support.

 We support research and education to improve understanding of: